microsoft/fluentui/packages/react-components/react-list-preview/stories/List/ListDescription.md

 **When multiple actions are present on the list item, the list item roles should be `grid`, and `row` (this is automatic when `navigationMode="composite"` is passed).
 You also need to make sure each direct child of the `ListItem` component has a role `gridcell` to adhere to the a11y roles used.** You will get a warning in the console during development if this requirement is not fulfilled.

 When List has multiple actions inside of the list item, the user can press **left and right arrow keys** to navigate inside of the list item.
-Pressing **up and down** arrow keys will select the previous/next list item immediately.
+Pressing **up and down** arrow keys will move focus to the previous/next immediate list item.

 **To summarize the navigation patterns:**